 What Credit Score is Considered “Good”?
 What to know about Credit Scores

 A good credit score is becoming more important.
 A good credit score illustrates to lenders that you are a responsible borrower.
 There are three major credit bureaus that report on your credit history and determine your credit score.
-The higher your credit score, the more you’ve established yourself as a responsible borrower.
-The higher your credit score the more likely it will be to receive favorable interest rates and loan terms.
+The higher your credit score, the more you’ve established yourself as a responsible borrower and the more likely you will be to receive favorable interest rates and loan terms.

-Did you know credit scores can be requested from other organizations outside of the financial industry?
-Credit scores not only illustrate responsibility as a borrower but provide a snapshot of how you handle finances.
+Did you know credit scores can be requested from other organizations outside the financial industry?
+Credit scores illustrate responsibility as a borrower and provide a snapshot of how you handle finances.
 When you want to establish services like a phone, utilities, insurance, or even rent an apartment, providers look at your credit score.
 This allows them to choose whether they should allow you to obtain their service or not.
-Even employers are now looking at credit reports prior to hiring someone.
+Even some employers are now looking at credit reports before hiring someone.

 Who Determines a Credit Score?